-- BEL and risk margin are calculated separately for all business and so there is no section on technical provisions calculated as a whole. - SLOC UK is not using transitional provisions.
+BEL and risk margin are calculated separately for all business and so there is no section on technical provisions calculated as a whole.

+SLOC UK is not using transitional provisions in the calculation of technical provisions.

 SLOC UK is not allowing for any volatility or matching adjustment in the calculation of technical provisions.
 The transitional risk-free interest rate-term structure is not applied and the transitional deduction to technical provisions is not applied.